rschristopher/ischristtrue.com/src/ancient-views/antichrist.md

 Importantly, the antichrist is the complete antithesis of Christ, both an imitation and His opposite.
 Christ submits with complete obedience to His father, and offers eternal life in His kingdom.
 The antichrist submits to no one but himself, and offers lies of a worldly kingdom and only death.
-This beast is a global totalitarianism, exactly as defined and sought by every generation of globalist "elite", such as the transhumanists seeking to make man into gods.
+This beast is a global totalitarianism, exactly as defined and sought by every generation of globalist "elite", such as the transhumanists seeking to make themselves into gods.

 ???+ danger "[Is it possible to recognize the antichrist?](https://orthochristian.com/92434.html)"
     <center>![Christ+antichrist](/images/christ-antichrist.jpg)</center>

-Always the spirit of antichrist points in the exact opposite direction of Christ.
+The spirit of antichrist points in the exact opposite direction of Christ.
+This is but of one many ways to discern.

+Lost sheep, Christ returns the lost sheep to the flock.
+The antichrist will bring the flock to the lost sheep -- a false compassion -- endangering not just the lost sheep, but the entire flock.
+Attempts to *modernize* the church, to accept the spirit of the times and bring the church into the spirit of the times, are exactly this pattern.

+"it's 2024, we should have lesbian priests"

+And when one looks soberly at the innovations on Rome, and the various reformations of protestantism, all of them fit within this antichrist spirit, slowly bringing the flock (the church) away from Christ and to devils.

 The final antichrist, the person of antichrist, will come not from heaven but from earth.
 And even God-fearing Christians will be taken in, especially at first.